Economic anthropology: Banking, finance and the stock market

 More recent work has focused on finance capital and stock markets.
 Anna Tsing for example, analyzed the "Bre-X stock scandal" in Canada and Indonesia in terms of "The economy of appearances."
 Ellen Hertz, in contrast, looked at the development of stock markets in Shanghai, China, and the particular ways in which this free market was embedded in local political and cultural realities; markets do not operate in the same manner in all countries.
-A similar study was done by Karen Ho on Wall Street, in the midst of the financial crisis of 2008.
+A similar study was done by Karen Ho on Wall Street, during the 2008 financial crisis.
 Her book, Liquidated: an ethnography of Wall Street, provides an insiders view of how "market rationality" works, and how it is embedded in particular kinds of social networks.

 Bill Maurer has examined how Islamic bankers who are seeking to avoid religiously proscribed interest payments have remade money and finance in Indonesia.
 His book, Mutual Life, Limited, compares these Islamic attempts to remake the basis of money to local currency systems in the United States, such as "Ithaca Hours."
 In doing so, he questions what it is that gives money its value.
 This same question of what gives money its value is also addressed in David Graeber's book Towards an Anthropological Theory of Value: The false coin of our own dreams.